The capsule is the part of a microphone that actually turns sound waves into an electrical signal. Everything else is support hardware.

 What’s a Microphone?

-A microphone is a device that converts changes in sound pressure into electrical current.
+A microphone is a device that turns changes in sound pressure into an electrical current.
+Simple definition, wildly different implementations.

 Sensitivity (mV / Pa)